Introduction

 - Are you working with established plant varieties, namely crop plants?

-- Can you trace their provenance to a genebank accession?
+- Can you trace their provenance to a genebank accession or a plant variety registered in a national catalog?

 - Are they identified in a germplasm database with an accession number?